anokic/Desert-Website/README.md

 JPG to HTML

 Website is made for pure fun and experiece no profit or commercial use.
 I loved the design wanted to recreate it in HTML.
+Plane and simple.

 Using photoshop i deconstructed the whole website and images so i can use on website.
 I learned so much about Photoshop and started to enjoy it.